 During the summer months, temperatures typically range between 60 and 80 degrees Fahrenheit, making it an ideal time for outdoor activities.
 It's also a popular tourist season, with bustling coastal towns, beaches, and a variety of outdoor attractions.

 Despite the cold weather, there are still plenty of outdoor activities to enjoy, such as skiing, snowboarding, and ice skating.
-Although it's not peak tourist season, winter in Portland, MN can still be a great time to visit for those who enjoy winter sports and the beauty of a snowy landscape.
+Although it's not peak tourist season, winter in Portland, Maine can still be a great time to visit for those who enjoy winter sports and the beauty of a snowy landscape.

-Fall in Portland, MN is a beautiful time of year, with the leaves on the trees turning a variety of stunning colors.
+Fall in Portland, Maine is a beautiful time of year, with the leaves on the trees turning a variety of stunning colors.
 Temperatures are typically mild, ranging from the 50s to the 60s, making it an ideal time for outdoor activities like hiking and biking.

 Spring enjoys similar temperatures, making it a great time to explore the outdoors.
 Spring is a great time to take part in outdoor activities like kayaking and fishing, as the waterways begin to thaw.

-There are tons of festivals that you can enjoy during your visit to Portland, MN.
+There are tons of festivals that you can enjoy during your visit to Portland, Maine.
 Some of our favorites include: the Maine Lobster Festival (August), the PortFringe Theatre Festival and Old Port Festival (June) and Harvest on the Harbor in the fall.